SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 ## 1. Installation

-- Download and install the Eclipse Modeling Framework using the following link (Any recent distribution should work) : <br>
+- Download and install the Eclipse Modeling Framework (EMF) using the following link (Any recent distribution should work) : <br>
  https://www.eclipse.org/downloads/packages/release/2022-12/r/eclipse-modeling-tools
 - Launch your eclipse and install BPMN2 Modeler, B4MSecure and Meeduse from the following update sites : <br>
   - BPMN2 Modeler:  http://download.eclipse.org/bpmn2-modeler/updates/2020-06/1.5.2  <br>